PRTProject.com - The future of transportation

 Control

-The vehicles are controlled on two distinct levels: an onboard vehicle control system (VCS) handles local functions (opening doors, user safety, etc) and a central control system (CCS) monitors and routes the fleet according to the needs of the system.
+The vehicles are controlled at two distinct levels: an onboard vehicle control system (VCS) handles local functions (opening doors, user safety, etc) and a central control system (CCS) monitors and routes the fleet according to the needs of the system.

 VCS (Vehicle Control System)

 The VCS is in constant communication with the central control system.
 The VCS utilizes onboard video cameras and motion sensors to monitor activity both outside and inside the vehicle.
 Outside sensors allow the vehicle to track and avoid obstacles such as children, animals, or other vehicles.
 Inside systems allow the vehicle to detect when passengers are safely seated, and so forth.
 The VCS interacts with passengers via voice recognition to interpret commands ("stop here", "take me to school", etc).
 Each passenger has a profile in the system such that "school" has a specific meaning depending on the user.
-A touch screen is also provided as an additional way of communicating with the system, displaying route maps, event times, etc.
+A touch screen is also provided as an additional way of communicating with the passenger, displaying route maps, event times, etc.

 CCS (Central Control System)

 The vehicle communicates with the central control system (CCS) to receive routing instructions and communicate various events across the system (a dog on the tracks, etc).
-As a safety precaution, either system (VCS or CCS) can bring the vehicle to a stop.
+As a safety precaution, either system (VCS or CCS) can bring the vehicle to a full stop.
 Likewise both systems must approve of all vehicle movement.
-The result is that, even if the CCS sends faulty instructions, the vehicle will still have sufficient onboard intelligence to detect and prevent a collision.
+The result is that, even if the CCS sends faulty instructions, the vehicle will still have sufficient onboard intelligence to detect and prevent collisions.
 Alternatively, if a vehicle is malfunctioning, the CCS will detect the behavior through GPS tracking and initiate a shutdown of the vehicle, if necessary by triggered by stop points on the tracks (described later).
-This redundancy of control insures the safety of the entire system.
+This redundancy of control insures the safety of the total system.

 Propulsion